 You should address any academic concerns in a careful order, only escalating them if the concern remains unresolved.
 First, consult your instructor or advisor.
-If you are not able to resolve the concern together, bring it to the Academic Unit Coordinator.
+If you are not able to resolve the concern together, bring it to the Counselor Education Unit Director.
 If you are not able to resolve the concern together, bring it to the Department Head before pursuing other courses of action.
-If the Department Head is from Counselor Education and has been involved in decision-making related to the appeal, they will refer you to the Director of Graduate Students & Associate Department Head.
+If the Department Head is from Counselor Education and has been involved in decision-making related to the appeal, they will refer you to the Associate Department Head in keeping with our practice for addressing conflicts of interest.